ractivejs/ractivejs.github.io/docs/extend/transitions.md

 Transitions are simply functions that get called to animate a specified element.

-`t` is a helper object that aids in the implementation of the transition.
-See the Transition Object for details.
+`t` is a [transition helper object](../api/helper-objects/transition.md) that aids in the implementation of the transition.

 `params` is the parameters passed in via the transition directive.

 Transitions are expected to be asynchronous.
-In order to signal Ractive that a transition has completed, the transition must call the `t.complete()`.
+In order to signal Ractive that the transition has completed, the transition must call the `t.complete()`.

 Note that transitions control the element's arrival and departure to the page.
 That means upon completion, any styling done to the element will be removed automatically.